stockphrase/no-silo/content/about/_index.md

 I'm interested in open-source software and culture.
 I'm a fan of Canonical's [Ubuntu](https://ubuntu.com) and System 76's [Pop OS](https://pop.system76.com/).
 I'm particularly enthused by the [Pandoc](https://pandoc.org/), [Markdown](https://daringfireball.net/projects/markdown/syntax), [Hugo](https://gohugo.io/), and [Jrnl](https://jrnl.sh/) projects.

-Lately I've been listening to [The National](https://americanmary.com/) and [Aidan Knight](https://www.aidanknight.com/) a lot.
+Lately I've been listening to [The National](https://americanmary.com/), [Future Islands](https://future-islands.com/), and [Aidan Knight](https://www.aidanknight.com/) a lot.

 I follow the Boston Red Sox and the Tennessee Volunteers football team.

 I'm a mildly accomplished computer nerd.

-I have two adorable little kids who never let me get a full night's sleep but are probably the best thing that ever happened to me.
+I have two adorable little kids who never let me get a full night's sleep, but are probably the best thing that ever happened to me.